magit/magit/README.md

 libraries were previously part of the Git-Modes repository and their names used to end with `-mode.el`).

-Then clone the Magit repository and compile the libraries:
+Then clone the Magit repository and check out the magit branch:

     $ git clone git://github.com/magit/magit.git ~/.emacs.d/site-lisp/magit
     $ cd ~/.emacs.d/site-lisp/magit
+    $ git fetch
+    $ git checkout next

+Then compile the libraries:

     $ make lisp

-Finally add this to you init file:
+Finally add this to your init file:

     (add-to-list 'load-path "~/emacs.d/site-lisp/magit")
     (require 'magit)